chubin/cheat.sh/README.md

 **cheat.sh**

-* Has a simple curl/browser interface;
+* Has a simple curl/browser interface.
 * Covers 55 programming languages, several DBMSes, and more than 1000 most important UNIX/Linux commands.
 * Provides access to the best community driven cheat sheets repositories in the world as well as to StackOverflow.
 * Available everywhere, no installation needed.